 The first two year consists of studying theoretical subjects of 10 credit points each, with about 5 intensive teaching weeks per semester.
 Primary language of instruction in education is English.
 At some of the topics will be prerequisites when education is structured so that the courses build on each other throughout the study.

 The next two years consists of independent work in the form of a thesis of 60 credit points.

 The workload in a course is measured in credit points (CP).
 One year study is normally 30 credits in part time progression.
 Students should expect to spend a minimum of 20 hours effective working hours per week on average in this master study.

 Information and communication technology is integrated into teaching with Fronter and computerized support systems as important tools in the scientific and educational work.

 Teaching takes place primarily between the hours of 8:15 a.m. and 5:00 p.m., but lectures outside this time frame may occur.

 Assessment methods consist mainly of evaluating student work (individual or group) and exams (oral and written).
 Student work will often be subject to oral presentations that are part of the evaluation.
 For some courses it appropriate to use group work where students exert in practical features.
 The schemes are adapted to the different learning outcomes and teaching methods to be best suited to evaluate the extent to which students have achieved the learning outcomes.
 Most courses are practicing submission of student projects as part of the evaluation.

-HVL has a strategic plan on binding partnerships with international academic institutions where research is central.
-HVL will on request facilitate for students to take a part of their education abroad, both through institutions where agreement exists, and by facilitating arrangement where students can travel on their own initiative to educational institutions that we currently don't have agreements with.
-HVL promote own studies to international students abroad.
-HVL has signed agreements for fire safety at Masters level with the University of Maryland (U.S.A.) and UNI Magdeburg (Germany).
+HSH has strategic plan on binding partnerships with international academic institutions where research is central.
+HSH will on request facilitate for students to take a part of their education abroad, both through institutions where agreement exists, and by facilitating arrangement where students can travel on their own initiative to educational institutions that we currently don¿t have agreements with.
+HSH promote own studies to international students abroad.
+HSH has signed agreements for fire safety at Masters level with the University of Maryland and UNI Magdeburg.